 Old growth represents the later stages of natural development of forest stands.
-Old-growth stands are dominated by relatively large, old trees.
+Oldgrowth stands are dominated by relatively large, old trees.
 They generally contain a wide variety of tree sizes; exhibit some degree of multistoried structure; have signs of decadence such as trees with rot, broken boles, or spiked tops; and contain standing, large snags and large down logs.

 Approximately 36.4 percent of SRSF (14,506 acres) is old growth.
 About 50.5 percent (1309.2 acres, 9.3 percent of the total SRSF old growth) of the project area is classified as old growth.
-The old growth in the project area is located in 66 separate stands that range in size from 0.2 to 76.4 acres the next several decades.
+The old growth in the project area is located in 66 separate stands that range in size from 0.2 to 76.4 acres

+About seventy-two percent of the existing old growth in the project area, or 934.6 acres, has good-to-fair or fair-to-poor vigor (Table 3.9, Figure 4.15); it will probably remain stable for the next several decades.
 About twenty-nine percent of the existing old growth, or 374.7 acres, has very poor vigor.
 The stands contained in the 374.7 acres would lose important old-growth characteristics over the next several decades.

-About seventy-two percent of the existing old growth in the project area, or 934.6 acres, has good-to-fair or fair-to-poor vigor (Table 3.9, Figure 4.15); it will probably remain stable for